Bethesda station: Station layout

+The Bethesda station is compliant with the Americans with Disabilities Act of 1990.
+An elevator travels between street level in the northwest corner of Wisconsin Avenue and Montgomery Lane and the mezzanine, and another connects the mezzanine and the platform.
+The main escalators descending to the station are located on the west side of Wisconsin Avenue, adjacent to the station's underground bus bays.
+A Metro-style tunnel connects passengers to the southeast corner of Wisconsin Avenue and Old Georgetown Road.
+A mezzanine provides fare control and access to the station's island platform within the station.

 History

 The station opened on August 25, 1984.
 Its opening coincided with the completion of 6.8 mi of rail northwest of the Van Ness–UDC station and the opening of the Friendship Heights, Grosvenor, Medical Center and Tenleytown stations.

 In October 2013, a new staircase appeared between the mezzanine and platform.
 In October 2014, the replacement of the first of three entrance escalators at the station began.
 The escalator site preparation, demolition, construction, installation and testing was projected to take approximately 42 weeks to complete.
 The $8.4 million project was completed on March 22, 2017.

-The station's construction has been a major boon to the area, with several office buildings being built on (in the Bethesda Metro Center complex) and around it.

-The Purple Line system is under construction as of 2022 and is scheduled to open in 2026.
+Between January 17 and December 24, 2022, the Bethesda Plaza entrance escalator was replaced with stairs that lead from the bus station to street level.
+The escalator was replaced because a canopy could not be accommodated that would provide protection from the elements for a new escalator.